 Introduction to Windows 10 Desktop Mode

-So, it seems like Microsoft has now released a new update for Windows 10 desktop mode this time.
-Err…This is not an update, it’s an upgrade.
-At least that’s what Microsoft says as for now.
+So, Microsoft has now released a new update for Windows 10 desktop mode this time.
+Err…It is not an update, and it’s an upgrade.
+At least, that’s what Microsoft says for now.

-Last time Microsoft released an Upgrade (Windows 8 and 8.1), most people were quite irritated due to the laggy and RAM eating performance of Windows 8.
+The last time Microsoft released an Upgrade (Windows 8 and 8.1), most people were quite irritated due to the laggy and RAM-eating performance of Windows 8.

-Microsoft, however, stated that it was supposed to be fast than Windows 7.
+However, Microsoft stated that it was supposed to be faster than Windows 7.
 But the only thing better was the Windows 8 boot time.

-Even people criticized windows 8 for its new Metro, which was actually awesome for tablets and convertibles, but for a laptop or a Desktop?
-Nah… Just think, you have an HD 1080p resolution monitor of 32”, and all of your space is getting consumed with a Start Menu.
+Even people criticized Windows 8 for its new Metro, which was awesome for tablets and convertibles, but for a laptop or a Desktop?
+No… Just think, you have an HD 1080p resolution monitor of 32”, and all your space is consumed with a Start Menu.
 Yeah.
 It was Nightmarish.

 Besides, let alone the fact that the updates of Windows 8 kept it on a forever boot loop and extreme system crashes.
-You could, however, install third-party apps, to get the old start menu back like the Start Menu 7 for all the versions of Windows 10 desktop mode.
+However, you could install third-party apps to regain the old start menu, like the Start Menu 7 for all Windows 10 desktop mode versions.

-But no matter how many third-party apps you used, combined together, they could not suffice with the crashes that used to happen; especially because of the updates.
-I can conclude that most of you may even be familiar with the following screenshot.
+But no matter how many third-party apps you used combined, they could not suffice the crashes that used to happen, especially because of the updates.
+Most of you may even be familiar with the following screenshot.

-You could, however, turn off the updates and stop windows 8 from crashing, but that would again stop you from a lot of necessary Security and Compatibility updates, which is again a mess of mental peace.
+You could turn off the updates and stop Windows 8 from crashing.
+That would again prevent you from many necessary Security and Compatibility updates, which is again a mess of mental peace.

 Yeah.
-2 years back when I installed Windows 8, I got quite irritated especially with the smiley above, because I started seeing that most likely every other day.
-It seemed to be more of that of taunting smile on me for the crash, than cry.
+2 years back, when I installed Windows 8, I got quite irritated, especially with the smiley above, because I started seeing that most likely every other day.
+It was more of a taunting smile on me for the crash than a cry.

-And that was my main reason to switch from Dual Booted Windows 10 desktop mode and Linux to Full Time Linux.
+And that was my main reason for switching from Dual Booted Windows 10 desktop mode and Linux to Full Time Linux.
 But with the new Windows 10 desktop mode rolling, let’s see if that changes the dice.

 Windows 10 desktop mode Looks

-This is something most windows 10 new desktop users will be happy with.
+This is something most Windows 10 new desktop users will be happy with.
 The default UI theme is black in nature.
 The Metro Start Menu is gone.
-Now you get your old start menu back, similar to that of Windows 7 which does not eat up your whole monitor.
+Now you get your old start menu back, like Windows 7, which does not eat up your whole monitor.

 Instead, you get a combination of a start menu of Windows 7 and Windows 8 all inside one start menu.

-Yeah, they look cool and far better from Windows 8 since they don’t lag, unlike the Metro UI.
-Even the animations and themes are quite decent I would say.
+Yeah, they look cool and far better than Windows 8 since they don’t lag, unlike the Metro UI.
+Even the animations and themes are quite decent, I would say.
 Some people still prefer the Windows 8 Start Menu.

 So for them, the Live Tiles are still available.
-However, for people wanting Metro UI, they still can have their Windows 8 Start Menu back (which takes up the whole screen) without installing any third party apps.
+However, people wanting Metro UI can still have their Windows 8 Start Menu back (which takes up the whole screen) without installing third-party apps.

 No wonder, with all the bad vibes it got because of Windows 8, it has kept a lot of options open this time.
-And this part of the Windows8 start menu comes extremely handy when you have a small screen convertible of the tablet.
-And the best thing about windows 10 new desktop is you can resize the start menu a per your wish.
+And this part of the Windows 8 start menu is extremely handy when you have a small screen convertible of the tablet.
+And the best thing about the new Windows 10 desktop is you can resize the start menu as you wish.

-But again, unlike Windows 8, all the remaining apps will be shown in the remaining half of your screen which is quite good if you ask me.
-This way you can arrange a lot of things if you are using an Extended or a Multiple Desktop Environment.
+But again, unlike Windows 8, all the remaining apps will be shown on the remaining half of your screen, which is quite good if you ask me.
+This way, you can arrange many things using an Extended or a Multiple Desktop Environment.

-If you have a tablet or a touchscreen Convertible, you can even swipe from the left side of the screen to bring a list of all of the open applications.
+If you have a tablet or a touchscreen Convertible, you can swipe from the left side of the screen to bring a list of all open applications.

 Besides the Snap feature, Microsoft has also introduced a new feature known as the Task View.
-This seems to me more like that of a Mission Control feature which we have on the Mac.
+It is more like the Mission Control feature we have on the Mac.

-With Task View, you can display all the open windows 10 new desktop on a single Screen.
-With all of these things in the picture, it seems like Microsoft has more focused on Multi-tasking and wants its users to do the same and with ease.
+With Task View, you can display all the open Windows ten new desktops on a single Screen.
+With all these things in the picture, Microsoft focuses more on Multi-tasking and wants its users to do the same easily.

 Yes.
-This seems unusual.
-Many of the Linux users and most tech-savvy people using windows 7 may be knowing this.
+It seems unusual.
+Many Linux users and most tech-savvy people using Windows 7 maybe know this.
 Linux and Mac both have virtual Desktops.
 If you don’t know what that means, have a look below.

 Image Source: microsoft.com

 In Linux, this is called a Workspace.
-If you are a Mac User, the most likely you will be knowing this as well.
+If you are a Mac user, you will likely know this as well.
 Even this feature has been introduced in the Windows 10 desktop mode.
-People using windows 7 may be used to using third-party apps to force these multiple desktops, but again, who can rely on third-party apps.
+People using Windows 7 may be used to using third-party apps to force these multiple desktops, but again, who can rely on third-party apps?

 With these things in mind, Microsoft has again improved Multi-tasking with this feature.
 But unlike Mac, where you can easily switch between desktops with just a 3-finger swipe (on the trackpad) to right or left, you cannot do the same thing in Windows 10 desktop mode.